Use your Arduino as a data acquisition card under Python

 Just upload the default firmata sketch into your Arduino and you are all set.

-pyFirmata2 is an updated version of pyFirmata which adds precise sampling to the API so that it’s possible to filter signals and in general do signal processing.
+pyFirmata2 is an updated version of pyFirmata which adds precise sampling of the analogue inputs to the API so that it’s possible to filter signals and in general do signal processing.
 Instead of “sleep” commands which have unreliable timing the Arduino performs the sampling in its firmware and transmits the data then to pyFirmata2.
 The Python application simply registers a callback which is then called every time after new data has arrived.

-Upload the standard firmata sketch into your Arduino with:
+Start the IDE and upload the standard firmata sketch into your Arduino with:

 File -> Examples -> Firmata -> Standard Firmata